Complaints Procedure

 Client: natural or legal person who has purchased a Mediation or Training Service from the Conciliation Body Concordia et Ius srl

-Service: professional economic activity provided by the Conciliation Body Concordia et Ius srl
+Service: Professional economic activity provided by the Conciliation Body Concordia et Ius srl

 Complaint: expression of dissatisfaction with a service provided by the Conciliation Body Concordia et Ius srl with a request for a solution